Techtonica/curriculum/projects/minimal-api-project.md

 - Change your 'person' table so that it is related to the 'works' table.

 **Unit Tests**
-- Create at least one passing unit test for each GET, PUT, POST, and DELETE route.
+- Create at least one passing unit test for each PUT, POST, and DELETE route.
 -----

 #### Part 3 - Turn in your project